Fractal Intersections and Products via Algorithmic Dimension: Introduction

-\end{thm} We use symmetric arguments to derive the known corresponding statements about \emph{packing dimension}~\cite{Tric82,Falc94}, a formulation of fractal dimension that was developed independently by Tricot~\cite{Tric82} and Sullivan~\cite{Sull84} and is dual to Hausdorff dimension.
+\end{thm} There are previously known analogues to Theorems~\ref{thm:hausint} and~\ref{thm:mars} for packing dimension~\cite{Tric82,Falc94}, and we use symmetric arguments to derive these as well.
 These results are included here to showcase the versatility of this technique and its ability to capture the exact duality between Hausdorff and packing dimensions.